 Ramp up the intensity of this fast climb (79 rpm) as the energy in the song builds.

-Below you’ll find my bucket playlist with 150 songs to choose from to help you celebrate all things Movember and the men and boys in your life.
-Please help us expand this playlist with your favorites that I might be missing.
+Below you’ll find my bucket playlist with about 155 songs to choose from to help you celebrate all things Movember and the men and boys in your life.
+You’ll also find a humorous collection of 20 songs about mustaches.
+Please help us expand these playlists with your favorites that I might be missing.

 https://core-ball.org/